Fraudulent, Substandard, or Fictitious Degree

 Texas Criminal Law

-The Fraudulent, Substandard, or Fictitious Degree crime in the state of Texas prohibits you from using a fake college degree or one that doesn’t belong to you in an attempt to get a job or for some other advantage.
+The Texas Fraudulent, Substandard, or Fictitious Degree law prohibits you from using a fake college degree or one that doesn’t belong to you in an attempt to get a job or for some other advantage.

 An important limitation to this offense, as described below, is that it only applies to a “postsecondary” degree, so it does not include a high school diploma.

-Fraudulent, Substandard, or Fictitious Degree is classified in the Texas Penal Code under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
-Learn more detailed information about the Fraudulent, Substandard, or Fictitious Degree offense below.
+The Penal Code codifies the Texas Fraudulent, Substandard, or Fictitious Degree law under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
+Learn more about the Texas offense of Fraudulent, Substandard, or Fictitious Degree below.

 What is the current Texas law about Fraudulent, Substandard, or Fictitious Degree?